 Instructions

-1. Measure oats into a large container with lid
+- Measure the oats into a large container with a lid.

-6. In a small bowl, combine sugar, baking powder, salt, and cinnamon
+- In a small bowl, combine the sugar, baking powder, salt, and cinnamon.

-8. Pour egg mixture into the container of oatmeal, and mix well
+- Pour the egg mixture into the soaked oats and mix well.

-9. Add the dry ingredients 1/2 at a time to the oatmeal until fully incorporated
+- Add the dry ingredients, half at a time, stirring until fully incorporated.

-11. Add your choice of toppings, and gently press into the top of the oatmeal
+- Add your desired toppings, and gently press them into the surface.

 This looks delicious, I think I’ll make it this weekend!